Constitutie van de Postunie van de Staten van het Amerikaanse Werelddeel, Spanje en Portugal

 Fiscalización y anticipos

-La administración postal del país sede de la Unión fiscalizará los gastos de la Secretaría General y el gobierno del referido país hará los anticipos necesarios.
+El Gobierno del país sede de la Unión fiscalizará los gastos de la Secretaría General y asimismo hará los anticipos necesarios.

 Artículo